 Conditions Treated with Laparoscopic Colorectal Surgery

-• Rectal cancer is suitable for a minimally invasive oncological resection approach.
+• Rectal cancer suitable for minimally invasive surgery.

-• Recurrent colorectal tumours limited to the bowel without distant spread are present.
+• Recurrent colorectal tumours limited to the bowel.

 Types of Laparoscopic Colorectal Procedures

-• Laparoscopic right hemicolectomy for cancers of the ascending colon region area
+• Laparoscopic right hemicolectomy for ascending colon cancer.

-• Laparoscopic left hemicolectomy for tumours of the descending colon region.
+• Laparoscopic left hemicolectomy for descending colon tumours.

-• Sigmoid colectomy performed laparoscopically for sigmoid colon malignancy cases only.
+• Laparoscopic sigmoid colectomy for sigmoid colon disease.

-• Low anterior resection for rectal cancer using the laparoscopic technique method
+• Laparoscopic low anterior resection for rectal cancer.

-• Abdominoperineal resection for low rectal cancers is laparoscopically performed safely today.
+• Laparoscopic abdominoperineal resection for low rectal cancers.

 Who is an Ideal Candidate?